balderdashy/sails-docs/deployment.md

 ## Other things you'll likely want to do in production:
-+ configure your app to run on port 80 (if not behind a proxy like nginx)
++ Configure your app to run on port 80 (if not behind a proxy like nginx)
-+ put it in "production" mode so that all of your css/js gets bundled up (requires [linker](/balderdashy/sails/wiki/assets))
++ Put it in "production" mode so that all of your css/js gets bundled up (requires [linker](/balderdashy/sails/wiki/assets))

 **config/local.js**
 ```javascript